Learners are innovative thinkers who are successful, confident, respectful and caring

 We firmly believe that the valuable information and interaction available through the use of technology far outweighs the possibility that users may procure material that is not consistent with educational goals.

-Use of Internet - Internet access is made available to further the educational goals and objectives of the district and Alberta Learning.
+Internet access is made available to further the educational goals and objectives of the district and Alberta Learning.
 Lethbridge School Division believes that the benefits of the availability of the Internet to students and staff, in the form of information resources and opportunities for collaboration, far exceed any disadvantages.
 It should be understood that the Internet provides access to computers, people and information from all over the world.

 However, the information is neither verified, edited nor regulated and, as such, materials may be available that may be illegal, inappropriate, or lacking in educational value.
 The District has taken steps to limit access to inappropriate content on the Internet.
 Nevertheless, on a global network, it is impossible to control all materials that a user may access.
 Thus, it should be understood, that some of this content may still be accessible.
 The district continues to educate teachers and students about how to safely and responsibly use the Internet.
 To further reduce the chance of students accessing inappropriate material on the Internet, the school district has chosen to implement Internet filters from Grades Kindergarten to Twelve.